Travel & conservation company, since 1991

 To great relief, the spear wasn’t poisoned, and had gone through the ear and merely scratched the skin underneath.
 Within five minutes, Tim was up and heading back to the swamps in the middle of Amboseli.
 For now, Tim is safe.

-However, this is a clear illustration that the Kimana Corridor has become an increasingly high-pressure area.
+However, this clearly illustrates that the Kimana Corridor has become an increasingly high-pressure area.

-A couple of weeks ago, an appeal was launched for the funding of a 40km fence – a life-saving line of protection – along the edge of the farmland, to keep the elephants and man separated and safe from one another.
-This, along with land leasing, is critical to the future of the survival of Tim, the other elephants, and the Amboseli ecosystem.
+A couple of weeks ago, an appeal was launched for funding a 40km fence – a life-saving line of protection – along the edge of the farmland to keep the elephants and man separated and safe from one another.
+This, along with land leasing, is critical to the future survival of Tim, the other elephants, and the Amboseli ecosystem.

 Subsequent note: Tim died from natural causes in February 2020